Diagonals: Natural human movement

 (Mobile users press “+” at upper right to see the menu.)

 A gentle, slow lesson coordinating the four corners of the torso using the geometry of dots on the shoulders and hips linked with lines.
-There is with no holding of the knees or lifting of the head, just folding many directions.
+There is no holding of the knees or lifting of the head, just folding in many directions.
 This lesson helps you track where you are in space as well as organize the torso for better walking, sitting, and standing.
 Plus, it unwinds tension across the back as you fold and unfold along the natural human diagonal.

 Many of my clients love the way the triangles inform their self-image.
 They get to sense where they are in space more clearly.